fun things to do with kids in monterey california

 Monterey

-In May, 1770, when Spanish explorers reached Monterey, "thousands of sea lions were about, so close to one another that they looked like a pavement."
-Today Monterey Bay is a marine sanctuary, where kids can see tons of barking sea lions (it's fun to bark along with the sea lions) and other incredible underwater creatures in the calm waters.
+In May, 1770, when Spanish explorers reached Monterey, they were amazed to see "thousands of sea lions were about, so close to one another that they looked like a pavement."
+Today Monterey Bay is a marine sanctuary, traveling with kids you'll see tons of barking sea lions, harbor seals lolling on the rocks, adorable sea otters swimming through the kelp beds though deep blue waters of the bay.

 Cannery Row – Monterey Bay Aquarium